 Why Is Personal Growth So Important?

-As my yoga practice continues, the idea of personal growth and self-improvement has been a topic that I’ve contemplated a lot.
+The idea of personal growth and self-improvement has been a topic that I’ve contemplated a lot recently.

 Many of us will neglect to do what will make us the best possible version of ourselves, even if we can acknowledge what that version looks like.